GoogleCloudPlatform/functions-framework-dotnet/examples/README.md

 - Google.Cloud.Functions.Examples.SimpleHttpFunction
 - Google.Cloud.Functions.Examples.SimpleEventFunction
+- Google.Cloud.Functions.Examples.SimpleLegacyEventFunction
 - Google.Cloud.Functions.Examples.FSharpHttpFunction
 - Google.Cloud.Functions.Examples.FSharpEventFunction
 - Google.Cloud.Functions.Examples.VbHttpFunction
 - Google.Cloud.Functions.Examples.VbEventFunction

-In each case, after creating the project, the following changes are
+In each case, after creating the project, a copyright notice is added to the code.
-applied:

-- Change the package reference for Google.Cloud.Functions.Invoker into a local project reference
-- Import the MSBuild files from the Invoker project (these are imported automatically when the library is used as a package reference)
-- Add a copyright notice to the source code
+When built as they are, the example projects refer to packages on nuget.org, which makes deployment to Google Cloud Functions simpler, and is closer to the regular developer experience.

+To build against the local version of the Functions Framework (in the `src` directory), set an MSBuild property of `LocalFunctionsFramework` to any non-empty value.
+This is often most simply done from the command line.
+You can then either run the example with `dotnet run`, or start Visual Studio with the environment variable set.